-RCTs are needed to investigate the effectiveness of scoliosis surgery, in terms of patients' satisfaction, quality of life, functional status, respiratory function (forced vital capacity, forced expiratory volume in one second, peak expiratory flow) and survival.
+RCTs are needed to investigate the effectiveness of scoliosis surgery, in terms of patient satisfaction, quality of life, functional status, respiratory function (forced vital capacity, forced expiratory volume in one second, peak expiratory flow), and survival.
 It should be feasible to randomize patients into surgery versus non-surgical management.
 Although placebo control treatment might not be feasible, random allocation of patients into different treatment groups is essential to avoid selection bias and ensure baseline comparability of different groups.
 Although blinding of patients and clinicians is almost impossible, blinding of outcome assessors is important and probably feasible.
 Quality of life and functional status should be assessed by validated questionnaires and instruments.
-The relative benefits and risks of different surgical treatment modalities and different extents of spinal fusion should also be investigated by RCTs.
-Stratifications by potentially important prognostic factors such as age, baseline respiratory function and severity of scoliosis should be considered.
+RCTs should also investigate the relative benefits and risks of different surgical treatment modalities and different extents of spinal fusion.
+Stratifications by potentially important prognostic factors such as age, baseline respiratory function, and severity of scoliosis should be considered.